-- The school monitors all network use across all its devices and services. - An appropriate monitoring strategy for all users has been agreed and users are aware that the network is monitored.
+- The school monitors all network use across all its devices and services. - Monitoring reports are urgently picked up, acted on and outcomes are recorded by the Designated Safeguarding Lead, all users are aware that the network (and devices) are monitored. - An appropriate monitoring strategy for all users has been agreed and users are aware that the network is monitored.
 There is a staff lead responsible for managing the monitoring strategy and processes. - There are effective protocols in place to report abuse/misuse.
 There is a clear process for prioritising response to alerts that require rapid safeguarding intervention.
 Management of serious safeguarding alerts is consistent with safeguarding policy and practice - Technical monitoring systems are up to date and managed and logs/alerts are regularly reviewed and acted upon.